mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 Hello world!!!
 ```

 * We could find that every shell script include the first line.
 It is looks like a comment since it start with '#'.
 However, it is created on purpose since it tell the system which interpreter such as bash, ruby, python, and others should be used to execute the followed script.
-For this script, it use bash.
+For this script, it run in the bash shell.
 And '#!' is a special character construct called shebang.

-##How to make your script become executable?
+###How to make your script become executable?

 There are three ways to run a shell script: